7 reasons why you need a recognition culture (and how to create one)

 Frequent recognition is important.
 Most people want to be recognized at least a few times a month, and this is still on the lower side.
 Studies have found that there’s no such thing as too much recognition.

 At the same time that might be tempting to praise others at the drop of a hat.
 But remember, empty words are almost as good as none.
 So make sure when you’re recognizing someone that it’s genuine praise tied to something personal.
+In case you feel you need to work your way around with people, and communicate better with them, a professional coach can be a good consultant on this.

 FAQ